 It also featured a full, ankle-grazing skirt supported with petticoats, panniers, or hoops.

-Similar to many other 1920 fashion women’s styles, the dress was made from silk taffeta, velvet, satin, and a sheer lightweight fabric.
+Similar to many other 1920 fashion women’s styles, the dress was made from silk taffeta, velvet, satin, and sheer, lightweight fabric.

 Overall, ruffles and pleats were added to the hips to create the illusion of a fuller silhouette.